L17 – general information

 The L17 licence remains a probationary licence for three years, or at least until the holder’s 21st birthday.
 Multi-phas-trainging be completed within the first year after the licence is granted.

-According to the information held by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK), the only countries other than Austria that recognise the L17 licence are Germany, England, Northern Ireland and Denmark.
+According to the information held by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK), the only countries other than Austria that recognise the L17 licence are Germany, the United Kingdom and Denmark.
 This means that before the holder turns 18, they may only drive in Austria and in these four countries.
 As of the holder’s 18th birthday, they may drive under an L17 licence in Austria and anywhere abroad.
 Outside of the EEA, however, it may be necessary to carry an English translation of your Austrian licence or an international driving licence (as is the case for all licence holders).

 Advice